 Welcome to my page!

 I am a PhD student at the Group for Social Research Methods at University of Oldenburg.
-My research interests lie in social and evolutionary demography as well as the sociology of partner markets.
+I am also a Research Fellow at the Research Data Centre of the Institute for Employment Research (IAB).
+My primary esearch interests lie in social and evolutionary demography as well as the sociology of the family.

-Find out more about my dissertation project or check out my presentations and publications.
+Find out more about my dissertation project on imbalanced sex ratios or check out my presentations and publications.

 Feel free to contact me!

-Andreas Filser has a M.Sc. from the University Erlangen-Nuremberg and a B.A. in sociology and economics from the University of Konstanz, for which he spent time at Uppsala Universitet (Sweden).
+Andreas Filser has a M.Sc. in socio-economics from the University Erlangen-Nuremberg and a B.A. in sociology and economics from the University of Konstanz, for which he spent time at Uppsala Universitet (Sweden).

-My main research activity focuses upon sex ratios and partner markets.
-Beyond that, I am also interested in causes and consequences of low birth weight.
+My main research activity focuses upon questions around the formation and trajectories of couples.
+In my dissertation project, I study sex ratios and partner markets (find a detailed description below).
 On a theoretical level, my principal interest is to bring together sociological and evolutionary theories on human behavior, specifically in demography and family research.
 In my research, I use quantitative methods and I am an enthusiastic user of the R software package for statistical computing, yet I also ‘speak Stata’ fluently.

 - Sociology of the family